 Are you interested in providing feedback to an unsuccessful candidate for your job?
 Candidates appreciate feedback because they are anxious to improve their chances of getting the next job for which they apply.
 Some candidates are also genuinely interested in improving their skills and interaction in an interview setting.

-One study, from the “The 2018 North American Talent Board Candidate Experience Benchmark Research Report," found that 69.7%% of candidates receive no feedback after being rejected during the screening and interviewing stages of their job candidacy.
+From the “The 2018 North American Talent Board Candidate Experience Benchmark Research Report," one study found that 69.7%% of candidates receive no feedback after being rejected during the screening and interviewing stages of their job candidacy.
 Another 53.5% of job candidates do not receive feedback after the interviewing stage.

-Keep in mind that if you want to become an employer of choice who attracts and retains the best candidates you will want to avoid statistics like these.
 Why not avoid the negative feedback and reputation loss with job searchers by treating your job candidates with dignity and respect?
 They deserve feedback.
 Here's eight tips for providing helpful feedback following a job interview.

 If you hide your feedback in a feedback sandwich or minimize, trivialize, or downplay the importance of your feedback and its impact on your hiring decision in any way, you dilute your words.
 Your candidate may not benefit from your graciousness and kindness in providing the feedback.